leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-10/13.png)

-## Section 11: Build the SalesOrder Spreadsheet for the Report
+## Section 11: Building the SalesOrder Spreadsheet for the Report

 #### Introduction